makersacademy/rps-challenge/README.md

 Technologies used:
 * Testing - RSpec, Capybara
-* Back-end - Ruby
+* Back-end - Ruby, ERB
-* Front-end - ERB, HTML, CSS
+* Front-end - HTML, CSS

 To download and use...